-	A training program at the Lewis & Clark Counseling Service is provided for doctoral students in clinical or counseling psychology (PsyD & PhD).
-These students have completed at least one year of supervised training, and have interests in serving individual clients who are often young adults in a college setting.
+A training program at the Lewis & Clark College Student Counseling Center is provided for doctoral students in clinical psychology and counseling psychology.
+These students have completed at least one year of supervised training and have interests in serving individual clients who are often young adults in a college setting.
 The goal of Lewis & Clark’s training program is to prepare doctoral program trainees with a focused, intense experience in providing ethically informed clinical services to a college population while gaining self-awareness and working with a professional staff.
-The professional staff includes psychologists, administrative staff, and a psychiatrist.
+The professional staff includes psychologists, LCSWs, LPCs, administrative staff, and a psychiatrist.
 Students might also work to some degree with health profession providers such as nurse practitioners and faculty/professionals of the LC community (e.g., Deans, Campus Living Staff).

 Expectations of our program are as follows:

 - Complete a +550 hour (18-20 hrs/ x 32 week) commitment as follows:

 Staff Meetings 1 hr minimum